jeric-n/Whisperlater/README.md

 1.  **An NVIDIA GPU**: The Docker image is configured to use CUDA for GPU acceleration.
 2.  **Docker**: [Install Docker](https://docs.docker.com/engine/install/) on your system.
-3. *Possibly Optional: NVIDIA CUDA Toolkit 12 and CudNN 8 on your host system may help.*

 ## How to Run